Er1kus/Er1kus/README.md

-# About me:
+## About me:
-Hi, I am Erik
+Hi, I am Erik.
-I am junior automation QA
+I am junior automation QA.
+I extremely motivated for career change goal.
+I have completed testing courses from Netology and I want to fully apply my knowledge and potential.
+I have little experience in this field, but you may be interested in my previous experience and domain knowledge in the field of procurement and banking.
+I am distinguished by flexibility, analytical thinking, attention to detail, high adaptability to changes.

 📫How to reach me:
 <div id="badges">